-- i The content of the Farm Environment Plan. - ii The actions and timeframes for undertaking implementing and putting in place mitigation actions identified in the Farm Environment Plan that will maintain identified low levels of, or reduce the diffuse discharge of
+- The content of the Farm Environment Plan. - The actions and timeframes for undertaking implementing and putting in place mitigation actions identified in the Farm Environment Plan that will maintain identified low levels of, or reduce the diffuse discharge of nitrogen, phosphorus, sediment or microbial pathogens to water or to land where they may enter water. - The actions, timeframes and other measures to ensure that the diffuse discharge of nitrogen from the property or enterprise, as measured by the five-year rolling average annual nitrogen loss as determined by the use of the current version of OVERSEER®, does not increase beyond

-We are concerned the WRC will have limited ability to enforce compliance for non-compliant farming activities with a Farm Environment Plan under a Certified Industry Scheme as these are deemed to be a permitted activity under Rule 3.11.5.3.
-To alleviate these concerns, We have sought amendments to Method 3.11.4.2 and Schedule 2 that sets out the assessment criteria for Industry Schemes to be Certified by the WRC.
-We consider that if the permitted activity status under Rule 3.11.5.3 is to be retained, it is essential that the certification process and criteria in Schedule 2 is robust and transparent.
+I am concerned the WRC will have limited ability to enforce compliance for non-compliant farming activities with a Farm Environment Plan under a Certified Industry Scheme as these lare deemed to be a permitted activity under Rule 3.11.5.3.
+To alleviate these concerns amendments to Method 3.11.4.2 and Schedule 2 that set out the assessment criteria for Industry Schemes to be Certified by the WRC is recommended.
+If the permitted activity status under Rule 3.11.5.3 is to be retained, it is essential that the certification process and criteria in Schedule 2 is robust and transparent.
 This includes ensuring that appropriate governance arrangements, management systems, processes, procedures and resources are in place to achieve the water quality targets set out in Objective 3 in 10-years.
-We also consider it is critical to include a system of actions and/or consequences for members of any scheme where auditing reveals non-compliance with the mitigation actions identified in respective Farm Environment Plans.
+Note: For the purpose of Rule 3.11.5.3, any property or enterprise that is We also consider it is critical to include a system of actions and/or consequences for members of any scheme where auditing reveals non-compliance with the mitigation actions identified in respective Farm Environment Plans.
 The WRC must also retain the ability to review, and where necessary revoke, certification of the Industry Scheme if performance outcomes are not achieved.
 At this time, it is unclear how members of Certified Industry Schemes with non-compliant Farm Environment Plans will be dealt with by Proposed Plan Change 1.
-There is no certainty in the regulatory framework how a property or enterprise. that has a non-complaint Farm Environment Plan or, fails to put in place and implement the mitigation actions, would be dealt with.
-We consider a non-compliant property or enterprise should fall out of an Industry Scheme and be subject to Rule 3.11.5.6 as a restricted discretionary activity.
-In the event the proposed amendments to Schedule 2 requested by We in submission 48 are not adopted, We request that the Permitted Activity Rule 3.11.5.3 for farming activities with a Farm Environment Plan under a Certified Industry Scheme be a Controlled Activity.
-Applications for controlled activity will be assessed against the amended criteria in Schedule 2.
-This will ensure that mitigation actions from the Farm Environment Plans (through the Certified Industry Scheme) can be articulated into conditions of resource consents that can then be monitored, reviewed and if necessary, enforced by the In addition to the above, We request the WRC notifies all applications the WRC receives for Certified Industry Schemes and provides We with copies of all audit and monitoring reports received from Certified Industry Schemes.
+There is no certainty in the regulatory framework how a property or enterprise, that has a non-complaint Farm Environment Plan or, fails to put in place and implement the mitigation actions, would be dealt with.
+I consider a non-compliant property or enterprise should fall out of an Industry Scheme and be subject to Rule 3.11.5.6 as a restricted discretionary activity.
+In the event the proposed amendments to Schedule 2 requested by in submission 48 are not adopted, We request that the Permitted Activity Rule 3.11.5.3 for farming activities with a Farm Environment Plan under a Certified Industry Scheme be a Controlled Activity.

-We support the controlled activity status for consenting land uses through Farm Environment Plans.
+support the controlled activity status for consenting land uses through Farm Environment Plans.
 The matters of control, however, need to be fine-tuned to ensure the mitigation measures that are identified through Farm Environment Plans will either maintain identified low levels of diffuse discharge (where this is deemed to be appropriate by the Certified Farm Environment Planner) and otherwise reduce the diffuse discharge of the four contaminants.
 We note that any activity that is unable to comply with the conditions and matters of control in Rule 3.11.5.4 is a restricted discretionary activity under Rule 3.11.5.6.
 The progression in activity status from controlled to restricted discretionary is supported by We.